Chronic Fatigue Syndrome/Myalgic Encephalomyelitis

 Investigations prior to referral

-- FBC UE LFT BONE TFT GLUCOSE CRP with ES, CK, test for inflammation and myalgia
+- FBC UE LFT BONE TFT GLUCOSE CRP with ESR, CK, test for inflammation and myalgia

 - Coeliac testing if sufficient indication